irahbt/simple-sourdough/testing.md

 10. Easily find how to become a member
     - There are various pointers/links to becoming a member throughout the site:
         - The navbar
-        - The memberhship promo on the homepage (pictured above)
+        - The membership promo on the homepage (pictured above)
         - The recipes page:
         ![Recipes Subtitle](./static/images/readme-images/recipes/recipes-subtitle-1.png)
         - Account: